DigitalHistory/assignment-01-html-css/README.md

 ## Part 2 - Javascript

 For Javascript, we will use the excellent online book [Eloquent Javascript](http://eloquentjavascript.net/) as a textbook.
 Read Chapters 1-4 and, importantly, **do all the exercises** using [the code sandbox](http://eloquentjavascript.net/code/).
-Some of the discussion, especially in chapter 13, may be hard to follow.
+Some of the discussion may be hard to follow.
 The exercises may also be quite hard.
 It is fair to give up and look at the solutions; but be sure you understand the solutions once you&rsquo;ve looked at them.

 Let me stress this strongly: you almost certainly will not be able to do the exercises without doing the reading.